 Swimming pools/spas must be set back a minimum of three (3) feet clear of the rear and side property line.
 Pools and spas are high activity areas and shall be reasonably screened from view from grade level of a neighboring Lot, the Master Association Property and/or an adjacent street with substantial plant material approved by the DRC.

 Rock formation features and water fountains associated with pools and spas shall not exceed the perimeterwall/fence height, including any associated safety railing.
 The structure must be reasonably screened from view from grade level of a neighboring Lot, the Master Association Property and/or an adjacent street with substantial plant material approved by the DRC.
 If the rock formation includes a water slide, it must be screened with fifteen (15) gallon minimum evergreen vertical shrubs or trees.
 All rock formation pools are approved on a case-by-case basis.
 Material samples and photographs are required for all submittals.
-The rock formation must be set back a minimum of three (3) feet from the rear/side yard perimeter wall or fence or equal its height, whichever is more
+The rock formation must be set back a minimum of three (3) feet from the rear/side yard perimeter wall or fence or equal its height, whichever is more restrictive.

-83

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-restrictive.

 Prefabricated spas are permitted.
 They shall meet all built-in swimming pools/spas requirements and any associated trellis/overhead shall be in accordance with the patio structure requirements.